GloverDonovan/webdev-bootcamp/reference/css-style.rst

 they write out inline styling into the DOM that you have to override in a style sheet with ``!important``.
-(One could consider these transgressions to be warning signs of a poorly made framework/library/plugin and you might want to seek better options that don't force you to junk up your CSS.)
+(One could consider these transgressions to be warning signs of a poorly made framework/library/plugin and you might want to seek better options that don't force you to pollute your CSS.)

 Fonts and typography
 ~~~~~~~~~~~~~~~~~~~~